5 Best Free Website Builders 2025: The Definitive List

 If you want ecommerce, the Standard plan starts at $29 per month (billed annually).
 The plan allows you to sell up to 500 products – this is disappointing when compared to Square Online which, for the same upgrade cost, permits unlimited products.

-When choosing a free website builder, you must first accept that you’ll be receiving a lesser product than if you paid for it.
-Website builders are businesses after all, and they charge a subscription fees so they can make a profit where no one else can.
+When choosing a free website builder, you must accept that you’ll be receiving a lesser product than if you paid for it.
+Website builders are businesses after all, and they charge a subscription fee so they can make a profit where no one else can.

 - Do the limitations outweigh the benefits?